paralax/ColossalOpera/hard/glass_cutting_problem.md

 	20 4
 	4 15 4 5

-Meaning 6 5x7, 9 4x6, 2 2x3.5, and 5 3x5 cuts.
+Meaning glass pieces sized 6 5x7, 9 4x6, 2 2x3.5, and 5 3x5.

 # Output Description

-Your program should emit the sequence of cuts to make using x,y coordinates and stating the start and end positions.
+Your program should emit the sequence of cuts to make using x,y coordinates and stating the start and end positions that yield the desired pieces and minimizes waste.
 Assume 0,0 is the upper left corner.
 Example:

 	 15 0 15 4